-UCD Global will be coordinating a series of social and cultural events for new international students throughout the first trimester.
-These will be delivered both virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in 2020.
+UCD Global will be coordinating a series of social and cultural events for new international students throughout the academic year.
+These will be delivered virtually and in-person (where possible) and will be designed to assist and support new international students commencing their studies in UCD in 2020/21.

 Event details will be listed on the UCD Global Lounge Facebook page.

 We're looking forward to welcoming you to UCD - find out more in our video!

 We are busy preparing to welcome our international students in 2021.
 All that's missing from our wonderful campus is you!

 All international students entering Ireland for the first time should complete the New International Student Arrival Form as soon as your travel plans are confirmed.
 This will provide UCD with information about your arrival date and time, airline, flight number and accommodation.

 With your permission, UCD will share this information with a private bus or taxi service who will then meet you at Dublin Airport and arrange for your transfer to your accommodation.